3D PRINTERS MAKE AFFORDABLE PROSTHETICS AVAILABLE

 Now there are more than 7,000 people in the e-Nable network and more than 2,000 hands have been produced.
 Early on Van As decided to make the design open source, and posted it online where it can be downloaded free.
 That inspired others to make improvements and share those, too.
 The design has progressively become more effective, cheaper to make and more flexible.

 The hands developed by Van As and Owen have changed the lives of thousands of people already, most of them people who could never have afforded a prosthetic otherwise.
 As the project grows they will be able to help thousands more.
-It’s hard to think of any other technology that could have made this possible.
+It’s hard to think of any other technology that could have made printing a new hand possible.